ProFeel Life International

 What is organic Japanese matcha tea?

 It is not simply ground green tea.
-Several weeks before harvest, the tea plant is shaded so that its leaves produce more chlorophyll and amino acids — this process is what gives the powder its deep green colour and its nutritional density.
-The leaves are then dried and ground until they reach a texture that dissolves in water.
+Several weeks before harvest, the tea plant is shaded so the leaves produce more chlorophyll and amino acids — this is the process that gives this powder its deep green colour and its nutritional density.
+The leaves are then dried and stone-ground until they reach a texture that dissolves smoothly in water.
 The organic version guarantees the absence of pesticides.
-Since you consume the whole leaf rather than a filtered infusion, organic certification is a genuine assurance about what you are putting into your body.
-A quality product is recognisable by its vivid colour (never olive or dull), its fresh, grassy scent, and the complete absence of any bitter aftertaste.
+Since you consume the whole leaf rather than a filtered infusion, the organic certification is a genuine assurance about what you are putting into your body.
+A good product is recognisable by its vivid colour (never khaki), its fresh and grassy scent, and the complete absence of any bitter aftertaste.

 Lummi Matcha+: glycine, zinc and biotin, three nutritional ingredients added to matcha

-A classic green matcha tea, however good, remains a matcha.
+A classic matcha green tea, however good, remains a matcha.
 Lummi chose to transform this drink into a true daily beauty supplement by adding three targeted natural ingredients.
-Glycine is an amino acid that is a precursor to collagen, directly involved in the structure of skin, hair and nails.
-Zinc helps protect cells from oxidative stress and supports the maintenance of healthy skin.
-Biotin (vitamin B8) supports hair beauty from within and plays a role in energy metabolism.
+Glycine is an amino acid that is a precursor to collagen, directly involved in the structure of the skin, hair and nails.
+Zinc contributes to protecting cells from oxidative stress and to maintaining healthy skin.
+Biotin (vitamin B8) supports hair beauty from within and contributes to energy metabolism.
 The result: a single drink that combines the gentle energy of Japanese tea, the antioxidant richness of premium matcha and targeted beauty support, with no capsules, no separate supplement.
-Available in pouches of 30 cups, Matcha+ is prepared exactly like a pure matcha — with hot water at 70 °C — and delivers its many benefits in a single gesture.
+Available in pouches of 30 cups, Matcha+ is prepared exactly like a pure matcha, with hot water at 70°C, and delivers its many benefits in a single gesture.

 Why is this green tea powder so rich in antioxidants?

-The secret lies in one molecule: EGCG (epigallocatechin gallate), a catechin present in far greater quantities than in any other tea.
-This antioxidant neutralises free radicals — those unstable compounds that damage cells, speed up skin ageing and weaken hair fibres.
-By consuming the whole leaf in powdered form rather than a simple infusion, you absorb the full spectrum of these protective compounds.
+The secret lies in one molecule: EGCG (epigallocatechin gallate), a catechin whose concentration far exceeds that of any other tea.
+This antioxidant neutralises free radicals — those unstable compounds that degrade cells, accelerate skin ageing and weaken the hair fibre.
+By consuming the whole leaf ground into a powder rather than a simple infusion, you absorb the full range of these protective compounds.
 This antioxidant richness is accompanied by vitamins C, E and K, magnesium and chlorophyll.
-These elements work in synergy to support collagen production, strengthen the skin barrier and oxygenate tissues.
-It is this combination, concentrated in powder form, that makes this tea well regarded among natural beauty ingredients.
-In the Lummi formula, this base is further enhanced by zinc, which also helps protect cells against oxidative stress.
+These elements work together to support collagen production, strengthen the skin barrier and oxygenate tissues.
+It is this combination, concentrated in powder form, that makes this tea recognised for its benefits among natural beauty ingredients.
+In the Lummi formula, this base is amplified by zinc, which also helps protect cells against oxidative stress.

-For oily and combination skin, this ingredient regulates sebum and tightens pores thanks to its astringent properties.
-Its antibacterial compounds target the bacteria behind blemishes without disrupting the skin's microbiome.
-Consumed as a daily drink, these compounds work from within, and their effects on radiance become visible within a few weeks.
+On oily and combination skin, this active ingredient regulates sebum and tightens pores thanks to its astringent properties.
+Its antibacterial compounds target the bacteria responsible for blemishes without disrupting the skin microbiome.
+As a daily drink, these compounds work from within, and the effects on radiance become visible within a few weeks.
 Less well known, the action of natural caffeine on microcirculation deserves attention.
 By stimulating blood flow at the surface, it improves cell oxygenation and helps nourish skin tissue more effectively.
-This mechanism explains why this tea is regarded as a go-to ally.
-With the addition of glycine in Matcha+, collagen synthesis is also supported in parallel, for a more complete overall effect than with tea alone.
+This mechanism explains why this tea is regarded as a first-choice ally.
+With the addition of glycine in Matcha+, you also support collagen synthesis, for an overall effect that is more complete than with tea alone.

 Matcha or coffee: which drink for morning energy?

-Coffee delivers a fast caffeine spike — within 20 to 30 minutes, energy shoots up, then often falls just as quickly, bringing with it restlessness, shaky hands or a mid-morning slump.
+Coffee delivers a fast caffeine spike — in 20 to 30 minutes, energy shoots up, then often drops just as quickly, bringing with it jitteriness, shaky hands or a mid-morning slump.
 Matcha works differently.
-Its caffeine is released gradually thanks to L-theanine, an amino acid that modulates absorption and encourages a state of calm focus rather than nervous agitation.
-In practical terms, where an espresso gives you 2 hours of energy followed by a dip, a cup of matcha maintains a steady level for 4 to 6 hours, with no spike and no crash.
-The difference is just as striking for your stomach: coffee stimulates gastric acidity, which causes problems for many people on an empty stomach, whereas matcha is naturally gentler on the digestive system.
-With Matcha+, glycine further strengthens this advantage — it is known for its soothing effect on the gastric lining, and it is what gives the drink its subtle sweet note without any added sugar.
-For those looking to keep their morning energy without the drawbacks of coffee, switching to matcha is often the simplest and most lasting change to make.
+Its caffeine is released gradually thanks to L-theanine, an amino acid that modulates absorption and promotes a state of calm focus rather than nervous stimulation.
+In practice, where an espresso gives you 2 hours of energy followed by a dip, a cup of matcha maintains a steady level for 4 to 6 hours, with no spike or crash.
+On the stomach, the difference is just as clear: coffee stimulates gastric acidity, which causes problems on an empty stomach for many people, while matcha is naturally gentler on the digestive system.
+With Matcha+, glycine reinforces this advantage further — it is known for its soothing action on the gastric lining, and it is what gives the drink its slight natural sweetness without any added sugar.
+For those looking to hold on to morning energy without the drawbacks of coffee, switching to matcha is often the simplest and most lasting change to make.

-This green tea creates a favourable environment for hair health through its polyphenols, which protect follicles from oxidative stress.
-But for an optimal result on hair, the combination with targeted micronutrients is what makes the real difference.
+This green tea creates a favourable environment for hair health thanks to its polyphenols, which protect follicles from oxidative stress.
+But for optimal results on hair, it is the combination with targeted micronutrients that makes the difference.
 In the Matcha+ formula, zinc contributes to maintaining healthy hair, while biotin plays a role in the structure of the hair shaft.
-This combination supports hair vitality and restores its shine — not the plasticky look of chemical coatings, but a natural radiance that comes from a better-nourished body.
-This is the kind of lasting result that takes consistency to achieve.
+This combination supports hair vitality and restores its shine — not the plastic-coated look of chemical coatings, but a natural radiance that comes from a better-nourished body.
+This is the kind of worthwhile result that calls for consistency.

 Why choose the organic version?

 With this powder, the question is a serious one.
 Unlike a fruit you peel or a classic tea you filter, this ingredient is consumed as it is, whole leaf included.
-Any pesticide residues are not removed during preparation.
-For an ingredient you take every day, choosing organic is the obvious call.
-Premium grade represents the top of the range: sourced from first harvests, it offers a higher concentration of nutrients than culinary grades.
-It is simply not the same product, and the difference is noticeable.
+Any pesticide residues are not removed by preparation.
+For an ingredient consumed every day, the choice of organic is clear.
+Premium grade represents the very best: harvested in the first picks, it has a higher nutrient concentration than culinary grades.
+It is not the same product, and the difference is felt.
 For daily use, a quality matcha is the investment that counts.

 How to use matcha every day: ritual and preparation

-Preparation takes only a few moments: one teaspoon of powder (around 2.5 g) and hot water at 70 °C. You can whisk the drink with a chasen or an electric frother to get a smooth, creamy result.
-For a latte, simply add your choice of milk and enjoy it hot or iced.
-This tea also blends well into smoothies or porridge.
-The theanine delivers gentle, lasting energy, quite different from the stimulation of coffee.
-A few grams easily last several weeks, making it one of the simplest ways to bring your inner beauty ritual together.
-Matcha+ fans particularly appreciate the natural taste of the formula, subtly softened by glycine, and the absence of the jitteriness that coffee can bring.
+Preparation takes just a few moments: one teaspoon of powder (approximately 2.5 g) and hot water at 70°C. You can whisk the drink with a chasen or an electric frother to get a smooth, creamy blend.
+For a latte, simply add the milk of your choice and enjoy it hot or iced.
+This tea also works well in smoothies or porridge.
+The theanine provides gentle, lasting energy, quite different from the stimulation of coffee.
+A few grams easily cover several weeks, and it is one of the best ways to simplify your inside-out beauty ritual.
+Matcha+ fans particularly appreciate the natural taste of the formula, lightly softened by glycine, and the absence of the jitteriness that comes with coffee.

 How to fit matcha into your routine without any fuss?

-Morning is the ideal time: one measured dose, water at 70 °C, two minutes of preparation.
+Morning is the ideal time: one measured dose, water at 70°C, two minutes of preparation.
 This single daily gesture forms the heart of an inside-out care routine.
-The key is consistency: a regular routine over three weeks is worth far more than ten products used just once.
-Adding it to a smoothie is an easy way to enjoy the benefits without even thinking about it.
+What matters is keeping the rhythm: a regular routine over three weeks is worth far more than ten products used just once.
+You can also add it to a smoothie to enjoy its benefits without even thinking about it.

-Which product to choose based on your needs?
+Which product to choose based on your profile?

-The pure powder is suited to those looking for a simple drink.
-Matcha+ is better suited to those who want a multi-targeted approach — energy, beauty, weight management — all in one gesture, thanks to the addition of glycine, zinc and biotin.
+The plain powder suits those looking for a simple drink.
+Matcha+ is better suited to people wanting a multi-targeted intake — energy, beauty, weight management — all in one gesture, thanks to the addition of glycine, zinc and biotin.
 For different types of needs, it is also possible to combine Matcha+ with Lummi's hair supplements for a more complete overall result.

 Key takeaways